Sweet Soul Music (London Boys song)

-"Sweet Soul Music" is a single by the Europop duo London Boys which also featured Soul Kitchen.
+"Sweet Soul Music" is a single by the Europop duo London Boys, which also featured Soul Kitchen.
 The single was written and produced by Ralf René Maué, and was the first since the duo's rise to fame not to be released in the UK.

 The single had a promotional music video created to support the track.
-This became the last promo video for the duo although there was a video for 1995 single "Gospel Train to London" which was released under the name The New London Boys, despite being the same duo.
+This became the last promo video for the duo, although there was a video for 1995 single "Gospel Train to London", which was released under the name The New London Boys, despite being by the same duo.